Investing is where you use money to (hopefully) make more money.

 Do research!
 Find out all you can about how previous investments have worked out.
 Think about the future of the investment (things that are good now can turn bad), and also ... can you trust the people involved?

-Before you hand over any money, stop being excited by the idea of profits and think about what might go wrong.
+Before you hand over any money, stop being excited by the idea of profits and think what might go wrong.
+A wise friend once said it was the investments he didn't make that led to him being rich.

 OK, you have some possible investments.
 The risks are about the same.
 How to tell which is best?